-On January 23, 1964, firefighters from the Ballard fire station in Seattle set ablaze the beached hulk of the former USS Bering steamship.
+On January 23, 1964, firefighters from the Ballard fire station in Seattle set ablaze the beached hulk of the former SS Bering steamship.
 After sitting for two decades on the shores of Puget Sound just north of the entrance to the Lake Washington Ship Canal, the engulfing flames herald an end to a vessel with a long history of service.
 Among its maritime roles, the ship served the Lomen Brothers reindeer herd business in the far north, for which it earned the nickname the "Reindeer Ship."

-Ship of several names
+Ship of Several Names

 The origins of the "Reindeer Ship" trace to its launching under another name, the Annette Rolph, on July 4, 1918, in Fairhaven, California.
 The ship was a wooden-hulled "tramp" steamship built for the trans-Pacific trade, under the Rolph Navigation and Coal Company.
 In her later career for Rolph business interests, she worked the coastal trade and mail line between Vancouver, British Columbia, and Callao, Peru.